cvasseng/almostvanilla.js/README.md

 This will produce a set of files in the `./build/` directory which can be included in your application.

+Note that you need to build av for the samples in `samples/` to work.

 # API Reference

 **Base Functions**